Approximation of The Constrained Joint Spectral Radius via Algebraic Lifting: Introduction

 The switching sequence $\sigma$ of the switched system \eqref{eqswitch} can be subject to certain constraints.
-For instance, the switching signal needs to satisfy the Markovian-like property (i.e., $\sigma_k$ that is allowable is dependent on $\sigma_{k-1}$) \cite{kozyakin2014berger,dai2012gel}, or it needs to be accepted by a Muller automaton \cite{wang2017stability}.
-Following \cite{philippe2016stability}, in this paper, we consider the switching sequences that are constrained by a deterministic finite automaton (DFA). \begin{definition} A deterministic finite automaton $\mathcal{M}$ is a 3-tuple $(Q,U,f)$ where $Q$ is a finite set of states, $U$ is a finite set of input symbols, $f: X\times U\rightarrow X$ is the transition function. \end{definition} Note that in the definition above, the initial state and the final states of $\M$ are not specified, and the transition function is a partial function that may not be defined for all state-input pairs.
-Without loss of generality, we assume that $\M$ is alive (i.e., for each state $q\in Q$ there is at least one $u\in U$ such that $f(q,u)$ is defined).
-A finite input sequence $u_1u_2\dots u_k$ is said to be \emph{accepted} by $\M$ if there exists a finite state sequence $q_1q_2\dots q_k$ such that $f(q_i,u_i)$ is defined for all $i\in[k]$; an infinite input sequence accepted by $\M$ is defined similarly by taking $k=\infty$.
-The set of input sequences accepted by $\mathcal{M}$ forms a symbolic dynamical system that is called sofic shift (see Section 1.5 of \cite{lothaire2002algebraic}), and is denoted by $L(\mathcal{M})$.
-A DFA $\mathcal{M}$ can be considered as a directed and labeled graph $\mathcal{M}(V,E)$ where $V$ is the set of nodes and $E$ is the set of edges.
-The edge $(v,w,s)\in E$ if there is an edge from the node $v$ to $w$ via the label $s$.
-The \emph{constrained switching system}, denoted as $S(\mathcal{A},\mathcal{M})$, is the linear switched system \eqref{eqswitch} where $A_i\in\mathcal{A}$ for $i\in[m]$, the switching sequence $\sigma=\sigma_0\sigma_1\sigma_2\dots$ satisfies $\sigma\in L(\mathcal{M})$, and $\sigma_k\in[m]$.
-The concept of JSR can be naturally generalized to the case when the switching sequences are constrained by a DFA.
+For instance, the switching sequence needs to satisfy a Markovian-like property, that is, $\sigma_k$ that is allowable is dependent on $\sigma_{k-1}$ \cite{kozyakin2014berger,dai2012gel}, or it needs to be accepted by an automaton \cite{wang2017stability}.
+Following \cite{philippe2016stability}, in this paper, we consider switching sequences that are constrained by a deterministic finite automaton. \begin{definition} A deterministic finite automaton (DFA) $\mathcal{M}$ is a 3-tuple $(Q,U,f)$ where $Q=\{q_1,q_2,\dots,q_\ell\}$ is a finite set of states, $U=\{1,2,\dots,m\}$ is a finite set of input symbols, $f: Q\times U\rightarrow Q$ is a transition function\footnote{The transition function is a \emph{partial function} that may not be defined for all state-input pairs; without loss of generality, we assume that for each state $q\in Q$ there is at least one $u\in U$ such that $f(q,u)$ is defined.}. \end{definition} For system \eqref{eqswitch}, a finite switching sequence $\sigma=\sigma_1...\sigma_k$ is said to be \emph{accepted} by $\M$ if $\sigma_1,...,\sigma_k\in U$ and there exists a finite state sequence $q_{j_1}q_{j_2}\dots q_{j_{k+1}}$ such that $q_{j_1},q_{j_2},\dots, q_{j_{k+1}}\in Q$ and $q_{j_{i+1}}=f(q_{j_i},\sigma_i)$ are defined for $i=1,...,k$; an infinite switching sequence accepted by $\M$ is defined similarly by taking $k=\infty$ \cite{philippe2016stability,eilenberg1974automata}.
+The set of switching sequences accepted by $\mathcal{M}$ is denoted by $L(\mathcal{M})$.
+Formally, the \emph{constrained switching system}, denoted as $S(\mathcal{A},\mathcal{M})$, is the switched linear system as shown in \eqref{eqswitch} where $A_i\in\mathcal{A}$ for $i\in[m]$ and the switching sequence $\sigma\in L(\mathcal{M})$.

+The concept of JSR can be naturally generalized to the case where the switching sequences are constrained by a DFA.
 Specifically, the \emph{constrained joint spectral radius} (CJSR) of $S(\mathcal{A},\mathcal{M})$ is defined as

 where

 Similarly, the \emph{constrained generalized spectral radius} (CGSR) of $S(\mathcal{A},\mathcal{M})$ is defined as

 where